DistrictDataLabs/yellowbrick/docs/index.rst

 Getting Help
 ------------

 Can't get someting to work?
-Here are places to search for answers:
+Here are places you can find help.

 1. The docs (you're here!).
-2. The internet (especially `Stack Overflow <http://stackoverflow.com/questions/tagged/yellowbrick>`_).
+2. `Stack Overflow <http://stackoverflow.com/questions/tagged/yellowbrick>`_.
+If you ask a question, please tag it with "yellowbrick".
 3. The Yellowbrick `Google Groups Listserv <https://groups.google.com/forum/#!forum/yellowbrick>`_.

-Still No Luck?
-Here are places to ask a question:

-1. Send a message to the Yellowbrick `Google Groups Listserv <https://groups.google.com/forum/#!forum/yellowbrick>`_
-2. Ask a question on `Stack Overflow <http://stackoverflow.com/questions/tagged/yellowbrick>`_ and tag it with "yellowbrick".
-3. You can also Tweet or direct message us on Twitter `@scikit_yb <https://twitter.com/scikit_yb>`_.
+4. You can also Tweet or direct message us on Twitter `@scikit_yb <https://twitter.com/scikit_yb>`_.

 Find a Bug?